 Houseplants are super trendy right now, and for good reason.
 They purify the air, they add life and texture to your home decor and it’s so rewarding to watch them grow!
+They’re a great addition to the minimalist style I love.
 It can also be intimidating to think about keeping one alive if you’ve never done it before.
-So I rounded up 8 plants that I think are the best houseplants for beginners along with some general care instructions that have worked well for me.
+So I rounded up 8 common house plants that I think are the best houseplants for beginners along with some general care instructions that have worked well for me.

-I have two snakes plants, a shorter one and a taller one.
-These are the best houseplants for anyone and everyone.
-I love the texture and height they add to my home decor and they are so easy to take care of.
+The snake plant is one of the most common house plants.
+I am currently up to 4 owning different snakes plants, there are tons of variations of them.
+These are the best houseplants for anyone and everyone and the number one houseplant I recommend to people starting out with indoor plants.
+You can’t beat the color, texture and height they add to your home decor and they are just so easy to take care of.

 This jade plant is my second lowest maintenance houseplant.
 I bought this one in the spring and planted it in a hanging planter outside.
 It took off over the summer with no attention from me (I live in Missouri) and then I brought it inside in the fall.
 Since then it has continued to thrive no matter where I place it.

 As you can see, this window in my kitchen is a home to quite a few of my little plants.
 My aloe isn’t so little anymore though…when I bought him he was WAY smaller.
-At first he dropped a few limbs but quickly became right at home in this little window with the same watering schedule as the others, every two weeks.
+At first he dropped a few limbs but quickly became right at home in this little window.
+I keep the same watering schedule as the others, every two weeks.

 Aloe can get huge – so my goal is to grow him as big as possible.
 He does need plenty of sunlight, but is still a good beginner plant.
 And they can grow rather quickly.
 It’s always a great confidence booster as a plant owner to see your babies growing!